vega/vega-lite/site/docs/selection/bind.md

 permalink: /docs/bind.html
 ---

-Using the `bind` property, selections can be bound in two ways:
+Using the `bind` property, selections can be bound in the following ways:

 - Single selections can be bound to [input elements](#input-element-binding) also known as dynamic query widgets.
 - Interval selections can be bound to their own [view's scales](#scale-binding) to enable panning &amp; zooming.
+- Single and multi selections can be bound to [legends](#legend-binding).

 ## Input Element Binding